TechRahul20/TelegramScraper/README.md

 ## Known bugs

-1. Sometimes, when using _scrape group members_, returning to the launcher, then selecting scrape forwards from chats you are in, the toolkit will crash.
+1. Sometimes, when using _scrape group members_, returning to the launcher, then selecting _scrape forwards from chats you are in_, the toolkit will crash.
 This is an API error and can be avoided by restarting the launcher.
 2. _Scrape forwards from chats you are in_ displays an error message when you try to pull from _Groups_ rather than _Channels_.
 Working on a fix to omit groups from the generated list.

 ## Feedback